Soft Synergies: Model Order Reduction of Hybrid Soft-Rigid Robots via Optimal Strain Parameterization: Reduction of Soft Manipulators

 \subsubsection{Interpolation-Extrapolation Performance}

-To show the effect of snapshot amount and the interpolation extrapolation abilities, we study statics of Section \ref{sec:Single cable planar- no gravity} scenario with gravity.
+To demonstrate the effect of the number of snapshots and the interpolation-extrapolation abilities (i.e., the generalization capabilities given few data points within and beyond the actuation range), we study the statics of the single-actuator manipulator described in Section \ref{sec:Single cable planar- no gravity} with the inclusion of gravity.
 We chose this case due to the apparent non-linearity present due to the gravitational load, that introduce additional non-trivial modes to the decomposition.
 In the study, we solve the static equilibrium of the system under a range of actuation, specifically [-10 0] N, for five different cases.
 Each case corresponds to a different number of snapshots used to acquire the optimal strain bases used to solve the system.
 The snapshots are taken equidistantly within the [-5 0] N range.
 For instance, the three snapshots case utilizes the strain acquired from 0, -2.5 and -5 N of actuation.
 The special case of a single snapshot uses just one actuation value at -5 N. The error in tip position between the resulting ROM and the HOM is shown in Fig. \ref{fig::IntExtFig} for the different cases.
 It is intuitive that as the number of snapshots increases, the interpolation capabilities are better, and this is clearly seen from the figure.
 However, what is remarkable here is the extrapolation abilities that are drastically improved over a wide range outside the snapshots' domain, when more snapshots are used.
 It is worth noting here that we use as many modes as snapshots for each presented case.
 While this would make the comparison a bit unfair, the insights gained from the study are valuable, and the same would apply for the cases of multiple actuators and snapshots.